Contents

 One of the simplest workarounds for managing sales orders in QuickBooks Online is to use QuickBooks Estimates.
 This method is straightforward and doesn’t require any additional software or integrations.

 In QuickBooks Online, you can create an estimate for a customer order.
-This estimate can serve as a placeholder for a sales order or a bridge between a purchase order and an invoice.
+This estimate can serve as a placeholder for a QuickBooks Online sales order or a bridge between a purchase order and an invoice.
 It includes all the necessary details, such as the customer’s information, shipping and billing addresses, the products or services they wish to purchase, and the total cost.

 - Log into your QuickBooks Online platform.
 You will see this dashboard: